 Because it’s in my nature to want to know everything, I wanted to know everything!
 And bit by bit, it dawned on me.
 Throughout my career as a makeup artist and my life as a female with a bit of an addiction to beauty products, I’d been using copious amounts of chemicals unintentionally.
 Then came the conclusion that what I put onto my body is as important for my health as what I put in it.

-Beauty companies don't make harmful products do they?
+Beauty companies don’t make toxic cosmetics do they?